When grief seems weird to us...

 SPOILER ALERT: If you have not seen Season 9 of The Big Bang Theory and are binge watching to catch up, please come back for my next post or when you have seen The Soldier Exclusion Diversion episode.

 I am a big fan of pop culture - I have a serious side interest in cultural theory, see my PhD if you think I'm kidding - and I often use pop culture references to illustrate ideas and open up spaces for conversation.
-I've been thinking a lot about grief and the way we frame death in Western culture (I have begun the interviews for my international research project, so I'm in the zone about all this right now listening to the stories and experiences of many Thanadoulas / EOL Doulas), and I would like to offer my own perspective on why putting our feelings and grief in a private space is actually quite a normal thing for us to do based on the way we've been taught NOT to think about death and dying... oh, and how we might begin to shift this for ourselves and others.
+I've been thinking a lot about grief and the way we frame death in Western culture, and I would like to offer my own perspective on why putting our feelings and grief in a private space is actually quite a normal thing for us to do based on the way we've been taught NOT to think about death and dying... oh, and how we might begin to shift this for ourselves and others.
 Over to you, Sheldon and Amy!

 I was watching a rerun of The Big Bang Theory last night, and the entire opening sequence, and much of the related content for the episode is about one character's (Sheldon) reluctance to let go of 'anything I've ever owned'.
 What starts as a need to get a new computer because the old one has died, becomes an exploration of what happens when someone helps out (Amy) by introducing a new computer, what our secrets about loss and emotions are relating to change and letting go, and how trust can help ease a burden of self-doubt and grief.